andwati/andwati.com/content/post/2022-11-15-generate-django-secret-key.md

 # U﻿sing Environment Variables

 T﻿he secret key should not be committed to version control.
 It is best practice to store the value in a .env file which is added to the ,gitignore file to untrack its changes.
 The values can be loaded programmatically into your settings.py file

+# D﻿eleting From Source History

+# G﻿enerating A New Secret Key